Three Programs Recognized as 2019 Circle of Life Award® Honorees

-WASHINGTON (July 10, 2018) — Three programs that expand the reach of palliative and end-of-life care will be honored with the 2018 Circle of Life Award®, along with three programs that will be awarded a Citation of Honor.
-The Circle of Life Award®, now in its 19th year, celebrates innovative organizations and programs across the nation that have made great strides in palliative and end-of-life care.
+WASHINGTON (July 9, 2019) – Three programs that expand the reach of palliative and end-of-life care will be honored with the 2019 Circle of Life Award®, along with one program that will be awarded a Citation of Honor.
+The Circle of Life Award®, now in its 20th year, celebrates innovative organizations and programs across the nation that have made great strides in palliative and end-of-life care.

 Highlights of the Circle of Life Award® programs